Do you have strategies specifically for time management in the classroom?

-Here are some suggestions…
+Here are 11 suggestions…

 An obvious point?
 Maybe, but it’s an important foundation for effective time management in the classroom because it ensures you…

 At the start, make clear to your class what they will gain.
 I usually say something like ‘At 11 o’clock I’d like you to walk out of here knowing how to…’.

-What can you outsource to them that can free you up to do more of what’s really important?
+What can you habitually outsource to them that can free you up to do more of what’s really important?

 Sometimes things don’t work out as planned.
 Is that okay with you, or do you need to stick rigidly to the plan?

 This is particularly important when allowing time to get their attention - an essential pre-requisite for effective time management in the classroom.

 You might even want to employ a bit of reverse psychology and insist on it.
-I’ve found this works with students of all ages, abilities, and attitudes.
+I’ve found this works really well with students of all ages, abilities, and attitudes.

 Develop a greater sense of urgency in students who may otherwise take it easy.

 For example, if they have lunch straight after the lesson, they can choose to complete the task before, or after, the bell.
 If it’s the last hour of the day, you don’t have that luxury.

 Approximately 80% of the effects in your lessons flow from 20% of causes.
 Identify those and you can learn to avoid over-spending time on certain activities.
+Learn more here.

 Students prefer to know where they stand in terms of time (and, obviously, it helps their time management, too), so a clock is a must.